Liam Murphy (Home and Away): Storylines

-A new language teacher Bianca arrives to work at Summer Bay High, he feels an attraction to her.
+A new language teacher, Bianca Scott, arrives to work at Summer Bay High, he feels an attraction to her.
 They sleep together in the library.
 Bianca's ex Vittorio returns to resume their relationship.
 Bianca agrees to marry him, even though she still likes Liam.
 He feels hurt that she does not want him and tries to accept the situation.
 On Bianca's wedding day she decides not to go through with it and chooses Liam.
-She and April (Rhiannon Fish) move into the field house with Liam, but they later decide to move in with Irene.
+She and her sister April (Rhiannon Fish) move into the field house with Liam, but they later decide to move in with Irene.
 Liam then moves in with Angelo Rosetta (Luke Jacobz) and Roo Stewart (Georgie Parker).
 Liam's is dumped by his record label and he buys some pills from Heath Braxton (Daniel Ewing).
 When Liam covers a class for Miles and sets the students an assignment, in which they have to plan a terrorist attack against Summer Bay.
 Gina withdraws the assignment and Liam is reported to the school authorities.
 He takes some pills before a meeting with the state education officer.
 Liam launches a verbal attack and the meeting is cut short.
 Gina later tells him that he can no longer teach at Summer Bay High.
 Liam takes more pills and Bianca finds out, they break up.
 Liam then decides to check into rehab.
 He returns to the Bay unannounced and learns Bianca was raped and that she had a one-night stand with Heath.
 Charlie Buckton (Esther Anderson) asks Liam to testify against Heath on drug charges, Liam agrees, but is later beaten up.
 Liam shuts Bianca out, but they eventually talk and forgive each other.
 Liam moves into the caravan park and asks Gina for some tutoring work, but she cannot give him any.
 Bianca realises Dean O'Mara (Rick Donald) raped her and she and Liam try to find him.
 Dean runs Bianca down and Liam later finds him and beats him up.
 Liam and Bianca break up and Liam is offered a job by Darryl Braxton (Steve Peacocke).